salesforce/lwc-rfcs/text/0000-third-party-web-components-support.md

 ### Constructor resolution

-By convention, LWC implicitly resolves component constructors for every custom element in its template.
+By convention, LWC implicitly resolves component constructors for custom elements in its template.
 This behavior needs to be modified to allow authors the flexibility to resolve their own components.

 #### Proposed solution